Save Your Kisses for Me: Certifications

+Legacy

 Margo Smith version

 "Save Your Kisses for Me" was notably covered by Margo Smith in 1976.
 Her version of the song was recorded in a country format and released as a single via Warner Bros.
 Records.

 Smith cut "Save Your Kisses for Me" in her second studio session for Warner Bros.
 Records.
 The session took place at the Columbia Recording Studio, located in Nashville, Tennessee, United States.
 The session was produced by Norro Wilson.
 An additional session in March would yield songs that would later make up her second studio album Songbird.
 Smith's cover version of the song was generally met with positive reception.
 Kurt Wolff of Country Music: The Rough Guide would later call the song one of the "sizeable hits" Smith would enjoy on the radio between 1976 and 1978.
 Robert K. Oermann and Mary A. Bufwack of Finding Her Voice: Women in Country Music stated the song represented Smith's "wholesome, homey image".
 This can be seen in Smith's other hits including "Take My Breath Away", "Don't Break the Heart That Loves You", and "It Only Hurts for a Little While".
-Two year after the song's release, Smith would identify more as a sexually-charged performer.
+Two year after the song's release, Smith would identify more as a sexually charged performer.

 "Save Your Kisses for Me" was released as a single in May 1976 via Warner Bros.
 Records.
 It was Smith's first single issued by the label, after previously recording for Sugar Hill and 20th Century Fox.
 The song reached the tenth position on the Billboard Hot Country Singles chart in the fall of 1976.
 The single became Smith's second top-ten single on the country chart and would start a series of major hits for her.
 In July 1976, the single was released on Smith's first studio album for Warner Bros.
 Records entitled Song Bird.
 Margo Smith's version of the song is the most successful cover of "Save Your Kisses for Me" to date.